arnkoen/sketchkit/README.md

 It uses RGFW as it windowing backend, HandMadeMath for math operations, qoi.h for image loading and m3d.h for basic model loading.

 # Building
-First, you'll need, to build bgfx for your platform and drop the static libraries into the libs/ folder.
+First, you'll need, to build bgfx for your platform, drop the static libraries into the libs/ folder and drop bx/platform.h into the sk/ folder.
 Then:

 - sh ./build.bat <myfile.c> [debug]
 - cd shd